Newsletter Marketing: What Works, What Doesn’t Work and, How to Get the Best ROI

 For example, combining your promotions and sending a multistep email marketing campaign with a direct mail newsletter campaign will increases response rates by 118%, according to merkleinc.com.

 Two of the very best ways to make sure your message is seen by as many people as possible is with the use of a newsletter marketing campaign and an email marketing campaign.
-Direct mail has a 99.9% and 74% same-day open rate.
+Direct mail has a deliverability rate of 99.9% and a same-day open rate of 74%.
 Email has a 99% deliverability rate (including what goes into spam boxes) but only a 12-24% average open rate, depending on a variety of factors.
 Even with email marketing’s overall low open rate and click-through rate, combining email and direct mail gets you a 118% increase in response rate.
 It makes perfect sense to use this omnichannel marketing approach to get better results.